Pokemapping: A simple process to replace personas

 But is ‘early bird’ a personality trait, or is it specific to flying?
 Can we reuse this for hotel bookings?
 I’m not convinced!
 Looking at myself, I’m always early for flights.
 But always late for meetings and family events.
 So we can not re-use the ‘early birds’ group in other situations!

-Your interview has a context, your user cards are also in context.
+Maybe you can reuse your user cards if you are looking at a very similar situation, but beware: your interview has a context, your user cards are also in context.

 This is a lot of work!